nobohan/OpenArdenneMap/README.md

 For osm2pgsql, edit the `osm2pgsql/OpenArdenneMap.style` file.

+## External files

+The file `project.mml` holds some reference to external files that are not available in this repository: a hillshade file (hillshade.tif) and a shpaefile (contour.shp).
+These data must be projected under EPSG:3857.

+For Belgium, you can download hillshade and contour lines from these addresses: http://opendata.champs-libres.be/hillshade_belgium.zip and http://opendata.champs-libres.be/beautiful-contour-belgium.zip.
+(See this blog post in French for some context: https://www.champs-libres.coop/blog/post/2020-06-24-beautiful-hillshade-belgium/)

+For other parts of the world, see for instance [this reference](https://github.com/der-stefan/OpenTopoMap/blob/master/mapnik/HOWTO_DEM.md) for creating hillshade and contour lines.

 ## To change the style of the map
 Edit the mss files using cartoCSS language and use `carto` to generate the `OpenArdenneMap.xml` mapnik file.
 Then:
 `carto osm2pgsql/project.mml > osm2pgsql/OpenArdenneMap.xml`

 To generate the map:
 `python makeMap.py`

+Remember that external files are required (see herebefore, "External files")!

 All together for osm2pgsql:
 ```